reynoldsnlp/hfst/python/pypi/README.rst

 Requirements
 ############

-We offer binary wheels on PyPI for Linux, Mac OS X and Windows.
+We offer binary wheels for Linux and Mac OS X (and experimentally for Windows).

-Wheels for Linux are compiled with a 64-bit docker image (quay.io/pypa/manylinux1_x86_64) for python versions 2.7, 3.4, 3.5, 3.6 and 3.7.
+Wheels for Linux are compiled with a 64-bit docker image (quay.io/pypa/manylinux1_x86_64) for python versions 3.5, 3.6 and 3.7.

-Wheels for Mac are compiled as universal binaries for python versions 2.7, 3.5, 3.6 and 3.7.
+Wheels for Mac are compiled as universal binaries for python versions 3.5, 3.6 and 3.7.
 OS X must be 10.7 or higher.

-Wheels for Windows are 32-bit and also require a 32-bit python to work correctly.
+Wheels for Windows are experimental.
+They are 32-bit and also require a 32-bit python to work correctly.
+They are available for python versions 3.5 and 3.6;
-They are available for python versions 3.5 and 3.6; earlier versions would need an older compiler that does not support C++11 features.
+earlier versions would need an older compiler that does not support C++11 features.
 Wheels for version 3.7. may be added to future releases.

 Compiling hfst_dev from source requires at least C++ compiler (tested with gcc 5.4.0), readline and getline libraries and setuptools package for python (tested with version 28.8.0).
 Swig is no longer needed as pre-generated files are included in source distribution.

-Support for python version 2 is experimental and may be left out at some point.
-We recommend python version 3 as it works better with unicode.

 Installation via PyPI
 #####################